11 Must-Do’s for Your Winter Pregnancy

 If you’re looking for some great ideas for winter maternity clothes, check out What To Expect’s 8 Wardrobe Staples for Winter Pregnancies.
 I confess, I love comfortable clothes and I’m a total mom when it comes to fashion, winter pregnancy fashion or otherwise, so I’ll leave the style advice to someone else.

 Besides comfortable winter maternity clothes, it’s a must to get cozy and comfy at home during the winter months while growing (and growing and growwwwing) that baby.
 Since getting as comfortable as possible just happens to be one of my specialties, I have some fantastic tips on how to achieve this during the chilliest time of year.

-These socks are awesome.
+Treat yo’self to these comfy socks.
+They are awesome.
 Not only will they keep your mama toes toasty all winter long, but they are perfect for wearing during labor.
 I know that sounds weird, but most moms recommend wearing socks while giving birth, because many mamas complain of their feet becoming cold during labor (especially if their ankles are in the air.)
 I wore these when I gave birth to my son and I lovvve them.
 The socks are infused with aloe and are just so stinkin soft.
 They are my go-to socks for end-of-day relaxing and super cozy for your prego comfort needs.

 Another way to enjoy winter during pregnancy is to snuggle up with your man or a warm blanket and binge some hilarious movies about pregnancy.
 These movies are pretty funny any time, but something about watching prego movies when you’re expecting is extremely hilarious.
 The more relevant it is the more you can laugh at those “funny because it’s true” moments.
 And we all know we can use some extra laughs during the discomfort of being pregnant.
 Check out this post by Mom Junction compiling the 25 Movies You Need to Watch During Pregnancy.